collective/cioppino.twothumbs/README.rst

 working as expected.

-Compatability
+Compatibility
 -------------

-cioppino.twothumbs works with Plone 4.0, 4.1, 4.2, 4.3 and 5.0
+cioppino.twothumbs works with Plone 4.3, 5.1, 5.2.
+It works on Python 2.7, and for Plone 5.2 it also works on Python 3.6.
+Those are the versions that are automatically tested.

 As a Viewlet